 Unfortunately (fortunately?) today’s busy schedules don’t often allow time to teach the entire play.
 In such cases, it’s easiest to focus on and analyze key scenes and acts while summarizing the rest.
 One way of doing this is with close reading.
 Provide a summary of each act along with a focus on one key scene.

 This allows students to dig deeper into key parts of the play without losing any of the plot.
 Not only are students focusing on the crucial scenes in the play, but they are also practicing close reading skills through annotating.
+This method would be especially helpful for teaching Romeo and Juliet to special education students – or really any students who get overwhelmed by large chunks of text.
+Close readings are also a great option if showing the film isn’t viable.

 Along those same lines, we have the use of task cards.
 I know.
 Task cards usually have an elementary school connotation to them.
 But hear me out.
 Like close readings, using task cards will help students focus their energy on specific aspects of each act and scene and block out some of the “fluff”.